Which Type Of Melon Is Best For Your Bones?

 Just one cup of cubed cantaloupe contains almost 68 mg of Vitamin C. That is over 100% of the current Recommended Daily Allowance of 60 mg.

 But Vitamin C is such an important vitamin and antioxidant that it is better to err on the high side especially since it is water-soluble and therefore, we don’t store in the body.
-So as I write in the Save Our Bones Program, I suggest taking a daily supplement of 500 mg.
+So as I write in the Osteoporosis Reversal Program, I suggest taking a daily supplement of 500 mg.
 You’ll notice that most multivitamins typically stick to the RDA, so you can take an additional dose… and a couple of servings of cantaloupe is a great way to get even more!

 You might think of Vitamin C in terms of its ability to prevent the common cold.
 But Vitamin C plays an essential role in bone health.
 This multi-tasking vitamin, also known as ascorbic acid, is crucial for the production of collagen that maintains – among other things – healthy bones and cartilage.